Capitol Reef National Park: Geology

 Streams once again laid down mud and sand in their channels, on lakebeds, and in swampy plains, creating the Morrison Formation.
-Early in the Cretaceous, similar nonmarine sediments were laid down and became the Dakota Sandstone.
+Early in the Cretaceous, similar non-marine sediments were laid down and became the Dakota Sandstone.
 Eventually, the Cretaceous Seaway covered the Dakota, depositing the Mancos Shale.

 Only small remnants of the Mesaverde Group are found, capping a few mesas in the park's eastern section.

 Near the end of the Cretaceous period, a mountain-building event called the Laramide orogeny started to compact and uplift the region, forming the Rocky Mountains and creating monoclines such as the Waterpocket Fold in the park.
 Ten to fifteen million years ago, the entire region was uplifted much further by the creation of the Colorado Plateau.
 This uplift was very even.
 Igneous activity in the form of volcanism and dike and sill intrusion also occurred during this time.

 The drainage system in the area was rearranged and steepened, causing streams to downcut faster and sometimes change course.
 Wetter times during the ice ages of the Pleistocene increased the rate of erosion.

+Flora

+There are more than 840 species of plants that are found in the park, and over 40 of those species are classified as rare and endemic.

 Visiting the park

 The closest town to Capitol Reef is Torrey, about 11 mi west of the visitor center on Highway 24, slightly west of its intersection with Highway 12.
-Its 2020 population is less than 300.
-Torrey has a few motels and restaurants and functions as a gateway town to Capitol Reef National Park.
-Highway 12, as well as a partially unpaved scenic backway named the Burr Trail, provide access from the west through the Grand Staircase–Escalante National Monument and the town of Boulder.
+Its 2020 population was less than 300.
+Torrey has a few motels and restaurants and functions as a gateway town to the park.
+Highway 12 and a partially unpaved scenic backway named the Burr Trail provide access from the west through the Grand Staircase–Escalante National Monument and the town of Boulder.